08 9322 1430 email@example.com

 The Sandstone project and processing facility is situated 12km south of the township of Sandstone, ~400km northwest of Kalgoorlie, and located on a sealed highway between the mining towns of Mt Magnet and Leinster in the East Murchison Mineral Field of Western Australia.

-|Tenure||Annual Rent 2017||Annual Rates 2017||Annual Form 5 Expenditure||Interest||Expiry Date|
+|Tenure||Annual Rent 2020||Annual Rates 2019||Annual Form 5 Expenditure||Interest||Expiry Date|

 In excess of 1Moz of gold has been produced from surface, open pit and underground operations in the Sandstone area since the 1890’s.
 In addition to historic mining activities, more recent gold production is variously attributed to Herald Resources Limited in the 1990’s and Troy Resources Limited (Troy) from 1999 to 2010.
-Troy extracted and processed a combined total of approximately 4.4Mt of ore at an average grade of 3.6g/t Au for production of 508,000oz gold before the operation was placed on care and maintenance in September 2010.
+Troy extracted and processed a combined total of approximately 4.4Mt open pit of ore at an average grade of 3.6g/t Au for production of 508,000oz gold before the operation was placed on care and maintenance in September 2010.

 Southern Cross Gold Limited (SXG) acquired the Sandstone project from Troy in December 2012 with the primary objective of relocating the processing plant to its Marda Project some 100km to the south.
-A subsequent merger of SXG and Poly Metals to form Black Oak Minerals Limited (Black Oak) diverted focus to Poly Metals’ NSW assets before being placed into administration in September 2015 and subsequently liquidation in February 2016.
+A subsequent merger of SXG and Poly Metals to form Black Oak Minerals Limited (Black Oak) diverted focus to Poly Metals’ NSW assets before Black Oak was placed into administration in September 2015 and subsequently liquidation in February 2016.

 Middle Island acquired a 100% interest in the Sandstone Project from the Receivers of Black Oak in July 2016 for a consideration of A$2.5M, comprising a A$250,000 deposit, a A$1.25M completion payment, a A$500,000 deferred payment (paid in December 2017), and a A$500,000 payment contingent on recommissioning of the processing plant.